 If you've tried it before, then you know that convincing users to switch to a higher plan is not that simple.
-Crafting a killer upgrade email and getting someone to act on it is one of the most challenging aspects of our business.
+Crafting a killer upgrade email and getting someone to act on it is one of the most challenging aspects of SaaS email marketing.

-This guide includes all the information you need to become a little bit better at writing upgrade emails.
+This guide includes all the information you need to get better at writing upgrade emails.
 You'll discover how upgrade emails work, what to include in them, and how to know if a person is ready to upgrade.
 Plus, we'll also share a template for a perfect upgrade email sequence.

 - How to set up an upgrade email campaign: structure, timing, targeting, frequency, and content